R151831/front-end-boilerplate/README.md

 ## This Repo is configured with

 - Tailwind setup
-- Emotion setup
+- Styled Components
-- Supports typescript with small configuration changes
-- Test cases setup
 - Mobx setup
+- twin macro
 - Lintstaged and Prettier setup with precommit hook
-- Storybook setup
 - React router setup
-- Folder structure is optimised for small scale applications
+- Folder structure is optimized for small scale applications

-## To be included in next version

-- Eslint setup
-- Include in precommit hook - eslint
-- Remove tailwind.js and maintain tailwind.config.js separately
-- Separate typescript and maintain it in a different branch - with tslint setup
-- Update tailwind macro with twin macro
-- Maintain .editorconfig
-- Maintain .eslintignore
-- Add engines config